Apiquet/DeepLearningFrameworkFromScratch/README.md

 ## Usage

-The notebook style_transfer_example.ipynb shows how to run the model on images and videos:
+The notebook style_transfer_example.ipynb shows how to run the model on images and videos.

-The script under utils/ allows to create animations:
+The script under utils/ allows to create concatenation of multiple inferences (image or video):

 ![Image](imgs/concatenate_2.jpg)